21.01° overcast clouds

 - Bi-weekly 50-minute Music lessons with a Music teacher for all KS3 pupils.

-- Bi-weekly 50-minute Drama lessons with the Transition Leader for those pupils in Year 8 and 9.
+- Bi-weekly 50-minute Drama lessons with the Transition Leader and the SENDCo for those pupils in Years 8 and 9

-- Weekly 50-minute Drama lessons with the Transition Leader, supported by the Speech and Language Therapy team, for those pupils in Year 7.
+- Bi-weekly 50-minute Drama lessons with the Transition Leader, supported by the Speech and Language Therapy team, for those pupils in Year 7.

 - Pupils in the Nurture Class have an additional 50-minute music/communication sessions lesson weekly to work on key communication elements from their EHCP.